bhuang95/METplus-AerosolDiag-clean/README.md

 --- Note:

 -- Currently, this package is only ready for use on NOAA HERA HPC, because of the required libraries and executables.

 -- It is only tested for global model.
 This package is under development and will include more capabilities and improve general flexibility.

 -- If you plan to utilize this package for your work, please acknowledge our contributions in your future presentations/publications.

---- Repository description.
+--- Repository description:

     1. calcAOD-NASALUTs/
 	(1.a) job_NODA_AOD_LUTs.sh: calculate AOD using NASA look-up tables (LUTs) and the FV3-grid NetCDF files from the UFS-GOCART model.